 - This should be the same as your legal operation name, if not, please upload supporting documentation such as a certificate of incorporation, or a name change certificate, or download and complete a copy of our landowner statement.

 Break down your project costs into the applicable project codes.
-If your proposed project has multiple components that would fit under two or more practice codes, please include a budget summary in your project documents that specifies what quoted costs reflect your selected project codes.
+If your application has multiple activities that would fit under two or more practice codes, please include a budget summary in your project documents that outlines what quoted costs reflect your selected project codes.

-This section is where you will review and sign the terms and conditions for applying to an IAF Program.
+Review and sign the terms and conditions for applying to an IAF-delivered program.

 - Property Assessment Notice (current year)